4DNucleome/PartSeg/Readme.md

 * SimpleITK
 * Matplotlib
 * Numpy
+* PyQt in version 4 or 5
+* appdirs
+* h5py

 ## Save Format
-Saved project are gziped pack
+Saved project are tar files compressed with gzip